Localization Under Consistent Assumptions Over Dynamics: Experiments

-The means and variances in terms of \gls{ate} are presented in Tables \ref{tab:mean-ates} and \ref{tab:var-ates}, respectively.
-From these Tables the same conclusions can be drawn as from the Figure \ref{fig:results}.
-The static map has reduced mean or variance or both in three out of four cases, while in the case of the static localization the performance is similar.
-Any type of filtering of the localization input will decrease the mean compared to the baseline localization with the baseline map, while not reducing performance with the static map.
-With any type of map, all filtering methods have lower variance compared to the baseline localization.
-From Table \ref{tab:mean-ates} we can see that when the static map and the combined method are used together, the minimum \gls{ate} over all of the combinations is achieved.

-Given the two main hypotheses: (i) using only static measurements in the map and (ii) the filtering the localization input are both beneficial for the localization accuracy, it should follow that the baseline localization with the baseline map should be the worst performing combination.
-This can be clearly seen both from the Figure \ref{fig:results} as well as Tables \ref{tab:mean-ates} and \ref{tab:var-ates}.
+Given the two main hypotheses: (i) using only static measurements in the map and (ii) filtering the localization input are both beneficial for the localization accuracy, it should follow that the baseline localization with the baseline map should be on average the worst-performing combination, which can be seen from the results.
 As the baseline map holds semi-static measurements and the localization uses dynamic measurements, these can be incorrectly matched, reducing performance.
-Therefore by violating the consistent assumptions over dynamics, the localization accuracy is decreased.
+Therefore, the localization accuracy is decreased by violating the consistent assumptions over dynamics.
+Conversely, when the static map and the combined method are used, the minimum \gls{ate} over all combinations is achieved.

-The means and variances in terms of \gls{rpe} are presented in Tables \ref{tab:mean-rpes} and \ref{tab:var-rpes}, respectively.
+The means and variances in terms of \gls{rpe} are presented in Table \ref{tab:results-table}.
 The differences between the different mapping and localization methods are negligible.
-The only conclusion is that the filtered localization and the combined method are performing slightly worse than the two other methods.
-This is assumed to be due to the fact that the dynamic object filtering, which both methods use, uses a voxel grid subsampling for the input measurements to reduce the computational load.
-This introduces a slight error resulting from the averaging effect of the subsampling.
-As the voxel grid is centered on the sensor frame and the \gls{av} traverses roughly uniformly in all directions during the experiment, the error is assumed to be zero-mean, therefore not visible in the \gls{ate}.

 The effect of increased temporal distance between the map creation and localization time was studied, but the experiments were inconclusive.
-This is likely due to the fact that the data set was gathered on very similar time of day with respect to the traffic conditions, namely ranging from 11:46 to 15:20 during weekdays.
-It is likely that the environment is more similar at the same time of day across different days than between different times of the day on the same day.
-Therefore a more heterogeneous data set should be acquired to better study the temporal effects.
+This is likely because the data set was gathered at a very similar time of day with respect to the traffic conditions, namely, from 11:46 to 15:20 during weekdays.
+The environment is likely more similar at the same time of day across different days than between different times on the same day.
+Therefore, a more heterogeneous data set should be acquired to study the temporal effects better.